WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
 * New features.
-Deprecated functions.
+New permalink settings.
 Upgrade highly recommended.
-Please do verify your settings after the upgrade.
+Please verify settings and flush permalinks on upgrade.
 Check the Changelog for more details